Important Questions and Answers to treat joint pain and for better joint health

 Cycling – this low-impact aerobic exercise is a great way to improve the strength of your heart, hips and knees.
 The best part is that cycling can be done indoors in the winter months on a stationary bike, or outdoors when the air is warm and inviting.
 Do make sure your cycling equipment can be adjusted and adapted for your own physical limitations.

-Swimming – this low impact joint exercise will have the buoyancy of the water takes pressure off your joints and helps you build the muscle strength to improve joint function.
+Swimming – this low impact joint exercise will have the buoyancy of the water takes pressure off your joints and helps you build the muscle strength to improve the joint function.

 Lift light dumbbells – Weight training can increase your energy level and stamina, but just be careful not to overdo it as it may damage your tissue.
 Always start with lighter weight dumbbells and add more weight once that becomes easy to you.

-Stand in a pool and push against water – it is especially beneficial for people who are heavy or who have advanced arthritis—a heated pool with its warm water will almost instantly relieve any painful joints.
+Stand in a pool and push against water – it is especially beneficial for people who are heavy or who have advanced arthritis.
+A heated pool with its warm water will almost instantly relieve any painful joints.

 Simple body movement – Simple body movement such as performing reaching for the sky or moving your toes can be beneficial to your joints.